-There are four ordinances prohibiting discrimination or harassment in employment:
+There are four ordinances prohibiting discrimination or harassment in employment (the Anti-Discrimination Ordinances):

 - the Race Discrimination Ordinance;

 - the Disability Discrimination Ordinance;

 - the Sex Discrimination Ordinance; and

 - the Family Status Discrimination Ordinance.

 Mandatory Provident Fund Schemes Ordinance

 The Mandatory Provident Fund Schemes Ordinance provides for the retirement protection framework in Hong Kong.
 It establishes a system of employment-related accrual of financial benefits to protect the general workforce's financial needs after retirement, known as the Mandatory Provident Fund.